mui/mui-x/docs/data/migration/migration-data-grid-v6/migration-data-grid-v6.md

 - The type `GridPinnedPosition` has been renamed to `GridPinnedColumnPosition`.

-- The column grouping API methods `getColumnGroupPath` and `getAllGroupDetails` are not anymore prefixed with `unstable_`.
+- The column grouping API methods `getColumnGroupPath` and `getAllGroupDetails` are no longer prefixed with `unstable_`.

-- The column grouping selectors `gridFocusColumnGroupHeaderSelector` and `gridTabIndexColumnGroupHeaderSelector` are not anymore prefixed with `unstable_`.
+- The column grouping selectors `gridFocusColumnGroupHeaderSelector` and `gridTabIndexColumnGroupHeaderSelector` are no longer prefixed with `unstable_`.

 - The columns management component has been redesigned and the component is extracted from the `ColumnsPanel` which now only serves as a wrapper to display the component over the headers as a panel.
 As a result, a new slot `columnsManagement`, and corresponding prop `slotProps.columnsManagement` have been introduced.
 The props corresponding to the columns management component which were previously passed to the prop `slotProps.columnsPanel` should now be passed to `slotProps.columnsManagement`. `slotProps.columnsPanel` could still be used to override props corresponding to the `Panel` component used in `ColumnsPanel` which uses [`Popper`](/material-ui/react-popper/) component under the hood.